pusher/stronghold-ruby/README.md

 - `--get [/data/path]`
   Get data matched by data path from stronghold head and print

+- `--history [/data/path]`
+  Show the impact of the last 5 versions on this data path

 - `--set /data/path:to_value`
   Set value of data path, creating hashes as we go.
 Use --force to overwrite